Bođani Monastery: History

-Characteristics
+Architecture

 The monastery complex consists of the Church of the Presentation of the Blessed Virgin Mary, konaks which surround the church from three sides shaped like a Cyrillic letter "П", a garden and an estate with auxiliary objects.

 The church is built in the Baroque style.
 It is known for its frescoes, the work of Hristofor Žefarović, a translator of the Leonardo da Vinci's A Treatise on Painting in the Greek language, who painted them in the 1730s.
 They cover over 600 m2 of space.
 Instead of working with the wet plaster, which is one of the main characteristics of the frescoes, Žefarović used the oil paint on dry plaster.
 The presentation of the Biblical themes is also unusual and differs from the usual ones.
 He gave his interpretation, which was opposite to the canonical versions, so some consider his work as the spark of the modern Serbian painting.
 The semicircular supporting pillars are painted with the Book of Genesis motives, while to roof frescoes depict battles between the saints and demons, which have strange, animal-like heads.
 Saint Margaret the Virgin, in Serbian called Ognjena Marija ("Fiery Mary"), is shown bludgeoning the animal-like, winged and tailed demon with a hammer.

 Iconostasis is a superb work of art of its own.
 It was made in the mid-18th century by an artisan from Kiev.

 Bođani Monastery was declared Monument of Culture of Exceptional Importance in 1990, and it is protected by Republic of Serbia.

 The monastery garden is popular among the local population and visitors.
 It has over 150 different plants from all parts of the world, like Egyptian cedar or numerous plants from the Americas.
 A project of planting the sequoia trees turned unsuccessful due to the climate.